These guidelines apply to all students who were accepted into the EEES program starting in 2016.

 Formal coursework is a modest component of the EEES graduate program but plays a key role in helping students gain a solid foundation in their respective track writ large and a mastery of areas related to his/her field of specialty.
 The interdisciplinary fields covered by EEES are vast and fast growing, so the coursework is designed to provide the background and skills for a lifetime of continuing self-directed learning.
 By itself, coursework cannot provide the depth and breadth of knowledge successful graduate students will need.
 Students in both tracks of EEES take two Foundations course, two statistics courses, participate in a common weekly research colloquium (EEES Lunches, EEESLs) and mentored teaching experiences, and participate in seminars and discussions with visiting scientists.
 Most students also take a few other electives from an evolving list of options, which can include short courses taught elsewhere.

 EEES 133.
-Foundations of Ecology & Evolutionary Biology
+Foundations in Ecology

 EEES 135.
 Foundations in Ecosystems & Society